NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

 - Loan_Status was considered "label" (y) because it is data which will indicate approval of the mortage applicant.
 - All variables except Loan_Status were considered "features" (X) they are the data used to predict the approval of the mortage applicant.
 - Test and train subsets were divided into the following:
-  - First train and test subsets (i.e., y_train and y_test) were created comprising the "label" column.
+  - First train and test subsets (i.e., y_train and y_test) comprising the "label" column were created .
-  - Second train and test subsets (i.e., X_train and X_test) were created comprising the "features" column.
+  - Second train and test subsets (i.e., X_train and X_test) comprising the "features" columns were created.

-#### Create a Logistic Regression Models
+### Create a Logistic Regression Models
 **First Logistic Regression Model:**
 - A logistic regression model comprising reproducibility random state of 1 was created and fitted as a function of X_train and y_test data.
 - Prediction data (i.e. y_pred) was created as a function of X_test data.